paulmcquad/cpp23/3-Arrays/Arrays.md

 ## 3D - Three-dimensional array

-A 3D array is a colection of 2D array table of elements given a name.
+A 3D array is a collection of 2D arrays given a name.

 3D Array is: